Introduction

 When your team isn't bogged down by technical debt or the frustration of managing seven different tools, they can spend more time focusing on the customer.
 They can respond to reviews, engage with loyal fans, and refine the product experience.
 This shift in focus from "managing tools" to "serving customers" is the secret sauce behind many of the most successful brands on Shopify.

 You cannot manage what you do not measure.
-To understand the relationship between satisfaction and sales in your own store, you need to track specific retention-focused data.
+To understand the relationship between satisfaction and sales in your own store, we recommend a framework that ties sentiment to financial outcomes.

-- Repeat Purchase Rate (RPR): The percentage of your customers who have made more than one purchase.
-This is a clear indicator of long-term health.
+• Repeat Purchase Rate (RPR): The percentage of your customers who have made more than one purchase.
+This is the ultimate "satisfaction in action" metric.

-- Churn Rate: The rate at which customers stop buying from you.
-High churn is an early warning sign of satisfaction issues.
+• Churn Rate: The rate at which customers stop buying from you.
+High churn is an early warning sign of service quality issues.

 By regularly reviewing these metrics, you can make data-driven decisions about where to invest your energy.
 If your NPS is high but your RPR is low, maybe you need a better loyalty program.
 If your RPR is high but your referral rate is low, maybe your advocacy incentives aren't strong enough.